 Why Pipe Maintenance Matters in Utah

 Your home's plumbing system is a complex network of pipes, fittings, and fixtures that delivers clean water and removes waste.
-While modern plumbing is designed to last decades, neglecting routine maintenance can lead to leaks, water damage, and costly emergency repairs.
+While modern plumbing is built to last, Utah's unique environmental conditions create specific challenges that make regular maintenance essential for protecting your investment and avoiding costly emergencies.

-Utah's water supply contains high levels of dissolved minerals—calcium, magnesium, and other deposits that accumulate inside pipes over time.
+Utah has some of the hardest water in the United States, with mineral content (primarily calcium and magnesium) significantly above national averages.
 This scale buildup reduces water flow and pressure, accelerates corrosion in metal pipes, clogs fixtures and appliances, and reduces efficiency of water heaters.

 Temperature Extremes